 Step 3: Each group of three administrators meets with the consultant just prior to the observation for about 30 minutes.
 At that meeting the observers review the teacher's lesson plan, any other information that may have been provided during the post conference and the teacher performance rubric and corresponding observable behaviors.
 The three administrators and the consultant then observe the lesson.
-If it is an extended block lesson, they will stay for approximately 30-35 minutes.
+If it is an extended block lesson they will stay for approximately 45 minutes.

-Step 4: Each observation will be followed by a 90-minute analysis session.
+Step 4: Each observation will be followed by a 90 minute analysis session.
 During the analysis session the administrator independently analyzes the data gathered during the lesson.
 The administrators independently rate the teacher performance on the district rubric.
 The ratings are then discussed and a calibrated rating is set based on the observable behaviors that are expected for the elements in the rubric.
-Each administrator then writes one paragraph of positive feedback and one paragraph that recommends areas for improvement.